ramonmsa/COVID-19-Confirmed-Cases-in-Ontario/README.md

 - group communication over Slack

 ## Roles - Week 1
-Square - responsible for the repository.
+Square - responsible for the repository - will also manage project readme
-Responsible:
+Responsible: Patrick

 Triangle - create a mockup of a machine learning model.
 This can even be a diagram that explains how it will work concurrently with the rest of the project steps.
-Responsible:
+Responsible: Mohammed, Bo

 Circle - create a mockup of a database with a set of sample data, or even fabricated data.
 This will ensure that the database works seamlessly with the rest of the project.
-Responsible:
+Responsible: Ramon, Somto

 Cross - decide which technologies to use for each step of the project.
-Responsible: Group discussion.
+Responsible: Group discussion